Isaac Kimmel

 Cohort

-Cultural Sociology, Political Sociology, Social Movements, Social Psychology, Sociology of Religion, Theory
+Cultural Sociology, Political Sociology, Qualitative Methods, Sociology of Religion, Theory

 Profile

-Isaac holds an MA in sociology from Notre Dame and a BA in philosophy from Catholic University of America.
-He anticipates finishing his PhD in 2022.
+Isaac holds an MA in sociology from Notre Dame and a BA in philosophy from the Catholic University of America in Washington, DC.
+He anticipates finishing his PhD in 2023.